-We include 1 foreign site in this Core which is important for the successful completion of the proposed activities: the University of Calgary (PI: Jetté).
+We include 1 foreign site in this Core, which is important for the successful completion of the proposed activities: the University of Calgary (PI: Jetté).
 The Calgary site will support the application of the methodology principles of Participatory Action Research (PAR) by overseeing the development of the training, adoption and evaluation of PAR activities, will also lead the qualitative component of this project including facilitating data collection and analysis of interviews, focus groups, and the development of an integrated Knowledge Translation strategy for the project.